 Section 5.
-Officers shall assume their official duties at the close of the last meeting of the year.
+Officers shall assume their official duties at the conclusion of the school year.
 The president, first vice president and board advisor shall serve for a term of one (1) year, or until his/her successor is elected.
 The secretary and the treasurer shall each serve for a term of two (2) years, or until his/her successor is elected.

 Section 6.
-A nominating committee composed of five (5) (an uneven number, no less than three) members shall be elected by this PTO at a regular meeting in February, at least two (2) months prior to the election of officers as outlined in Article II, Section 2, with the board advisor who shall serve as chairman.
+A nominating committee composed of at least the five (5) current officers (an uneven number, no less than three) members shall be elected by this PTO at a regular meeting in February, at least two (2) months prior to the election of officers as outlined in Article II, Section 2, with the board advisor who shall serve as chairman.

 b.)
 Only those individuals who have met the qualifications as outlined in Article VII, Section 4 and who have signified their consent to serve if elected, shall be nominated for, or elected to, such office.